 Le Morne is a UNESCO world heritage site located at the southwestern tip of the island.
 This beautiful site also has a bit of history to it.
 Le Morne is the mountain where many Mauritian slaves had taken refuge to escape slavery in the 19th century.
 After slavery was banned on the island, the British troops who took over from the French, approached the mountain to break the news to them.
 But as fate would have it, thinking that the troops were coming to capture them, the slaves jumped off the cliff to end their life of slavery.

 But since the past few years, the Mauritian government has opened up this site for hiking.
 Le Morne offers some of the most gorgeous views of the entire island once you climb up the 3.6 Km trail.
 On your way up, you’ll also come across several wild species of plants and animals.
 It takes about 4-5 hours both ways and might get a little difficult towards the end, but don’t let that discourage you.
 The views at the end are worth all the sweat.
-As a bonus, the hike up Le Morne can be done absolutely free of cost if you don’t hire a guide!
+As a bonus, the hike can be done absolutely free of cost if you don’t hire a guide!
 Here’s all you need to know about hiking Le Morne in Mauritius.

 4Put your feet up & relax by the beach